tanbaswal/MNIST-AMERICAN-SIGN-LANGUAGE-CLASSIFICATION/README.md

 The Project classify American Sign Language which consists of alphabets.

-6 machine algorithms have been used for classifcation: linear regression, logistic regression, SVM, Random Forest, ANNA and CNN
+6 machine algorithms have been used for classifcation: linear regression, logistic regression, SVM, Random Forest, ANN and CNN

 Comparative analysis is done on the methods used